MyHomeworkSpace/MyHomeworkSpace/.github/contributing.md

 [//]: # (IF YOU UPDATE THIS SECTION, MAKE SURE YOU UPDATE THE COORESPONDING ISSUE_TEMPLATE.md FILE.)

+We have some guidelines to help us solve your issue.
+If all of the below boxes are not checked, please revise your issue.

 - [ ] **Name**: Do you use a descriptive title to describe your issue?
 "It doesn't work," or "Fix HW View" are not detailed enough.
 - [ ] **Reproduction**: Do steps need to be taken to reproduce this issue?
 If so, what steps?